edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - I wasn’t a fan of the mind mapping exercises as I’ve never found these ideas very useful, and my brain is mainly mush at present!
 (Actually, I think my brain is broken!)
 (Also a concrete example would have helped to get into the first exercise.) +1000000
 - Some more practical examples of some of the concepts would be helpful +1
 - Assigning a co-host in zoom can help you mute/manage participants :)
+- Perhaps a slightly longer time for the practice exercise (currently, the 90-second practice). +1
+- The Zoom time limit countdowns were a bit stressful!
+(Similarly, 90 seconds is mentally hard to prepare for and present.)
+ ^ perhaps a longer countdown? or a timer for the total time in the room, I got caught out!
+- Practicing experience (incl. utility) via zoom is truly damaged by the inherent limitations - but it’s nothing to do with instructor training per se as nowadays there are many coercive factors in place we all have to deal with
+- Potentially could explain a little more what prep/format/aims the 90 second teaching might take (ie share screens, show lesson content?)
+  - Zoom format is difficult for teaching without live coding, difficult to have whiteboard style setup +1